How Old Are Our Computers?

-Enhansoft’s Warranty Information Reporting is an add-on to SCCM.
+The Warranty Information Reporting in Endpoint Insights is an add-on to SCCM.
 This software automatically collects age and warranty details from multiple computer vendors for every computer within your SCCM environment.
 Additionally, it comes with reports, so you can always quickly answer the question, “How old are our computers?”

 It all comes down to computer replacements.
 Before you can even start planning, you need know your computer ages.
 You are clearly not going to replace a computer that is only 6-months old, but you probably should replace your bookkeeper’s computer that is over 10-years old!

 Replacing computers can be an expensive and long process.
 There are many factors involved including: